iBicha/playlet/README.md

 Note: sometimes a bug in Roku channel store redirects to a random app instead of Playlet.
 If this happens to you, you can install Playlet from your Roku TV directly, by searching "Playlet" in the store.

+Can't install from the store?
+See [How to install Playlet as a sideloaded/dev app](https://github.com/iBicha/playlet/discussions/371)

 ## Features

 - 🔥 No Ads (Not now, not ever)